|Riding Level||Intermediate - Expert|

-Adjustability: Now the adjustability is kind of weird and I’m not completely use to it.
-It’s two set’s of 2 speed lace areas that tighten 3 zones and then on top of that there are 2 velcro straps.
+Adjustability: Now the adjustability is kind of weird and I’m not completely used to it.
+It’s two set’s of 2-speed lace areas that tighten 3 zones and then on top of that, there are 2 velcro straps.
 It’s kind of weird and not easy right out of the box.
-However after playing around with it for a while I can dial it out for myself.
+However, after playing around with it for a while, I can dial it out for myself.

 Traction: Nice use of rubber throughout the entire boot.
 I’d say it’s pretty good to above average traction.

-Footprint: Not the best reduced footprint here.
+Footprint: Not the best-reduced footprint here.
 That liner is so damn comfortable that I’d be cool with something thinner so maybe they could reduce the footprint more.
-It looks like it’s about 1/2 size longer from heel to toe than all the Burton boots I own.
+It looks like it’s about a full size longer from heel to toe than all the Burton boots I own.

 On & Off Ease: I’m getting use to this speed lace and the velcro straps but It’s not super quick like many speed lace boots.

 So all in all The Deeluxe The Brisse is a super comfortable mid flexing boot that will work with a wide variety of boards.
 Other than the quirky lacing system and the not so reduced footprint this is a pretty solid boot.